Peru embraces vertical birth to save lives

 "The hope of the program is to cut high rates of maternal mortality by encouraging poor, mostly indigenous Peruvian women to place themselves under the care of professionals."

-re some good things in the article, even if the overall tone is to emphasize that these women are dieing because they are home.
+There were some good things in the article, even if the overall tone is to emphasize that these women are dieing because they are home.
 Like I was happy to see this:

 "Peru's health ministry has said vertical birthing positions can be healthier for women by reducing pressure on the uterus and large blood vessels that can affect the amount of oxygen going to the baby.
 Standing or sitting during childbirth also tends to reduce labor and delivery time, according to the health ministry, and allows the mother to watch the birth better than if she were lying down."